What to do when a carbon monoxide detector goes off

 Once the alarm has sounded, if there are gas appliances in your home you should avoid switching on the lights, smoking or striking a match (to light a candle for example).

 If you feel ill or exhibit any of the symptoms of carbon monoxide poisoning after your alarm goes off, contact your doctor immediately or call 999 for an ambulance.

 If you believe your carbon monoxide emergency was caused by a gas appliance, call the Gas Emergency Service on 0800 111 999.
 If you use oil to heat your home, call Oftec on 01473 626 298.

 If your boiler, heater, stove or fire is producing dangerous levels of carbon monoxide, there's something wrong with it, and it will need to be serviced by a professional.

-Find a Which?
-Trusted Trader heating engineer in your area.
+Find a recommended, local Which?
+Trusted Traders heating engineer in your area.